 On the second floor, a retractable wall system in a warm and inviting yellow, is used to separate the main space when private events are held.
 Yellow and orange are the dominant colors with red used as an accent color.
 Here and there in the space are Werner Panton’s now iconic S chairs, an ideal choice for the party space considering their versatility, durability and clean-up-ability.
 Mannino’s cheerful and intuitive design sensibilities are found in abundance here at Bubble Splat where ceramics and soapmaking make good clean fun.

-Design: Sergio Mannino Studio (Sergio Mannino, Giulia Delpiano)
+Design: Sergio Mannino, Giulia Delpiano

 Area: 200 sqmt

 Address: 14 Bull Ln, Rayleigh SS6 8JD, United Kingdom